kylankob/ecdoa-quests/README.md

   /*
     Define a Minter resource containing:
+      createNFT: function to create and return an NFT resource given some attributes as arguments
-      createMinter: function to return a Minter resource */ pub resource Minter {
+      createMinter: function to create and return a Minter resource */ pub resource Minter {